 Staring out at the setting sun, I could foresee new beginnings on the stunning horizon.
 I felt the sense of a new venture coming my way and was looking forward to whatever it brought me.

-We were on our way to my hometown of Austin.
+Randy and I were on our way to my hometown of Austin.
 The drive couldn’t have lasted any longer.
 The tickling ants of anticipation were at it, crawling around my stomach.
 They had been unstable the entire two-and-a-half hour drive up from the gulf coast city of Corpus Christi.
 There still lasted an hour or so of driving until I could see the love of my life—at the time—Scarlett.

 After her relapse that crazy night, I called my parents, whom already knew all about Scarlett via my every-other-day phone calls, and told them about what had happened with her.
 Also, how worried-sick I was about her and her recovery.